uptane/uptane-standard/uptane-standard.md

 ### Repository mapping metadata {#repo_mapping_meta}

 As described in the introduction to {{design}}, Uptane requires a Director repository and an Image repository.
-However, it is possible to have an Uptane-compliant implementation that has more than two repositories.
+However, it is possible to have an Uptane-conformant implementation that has more than two repositories.

 Repository mapping metadata informs a Primary ECU about which repositories to trust for images or image paths. {{TAP-4}} describes how to make use of more complex repository mapping metadata in order to have more than the two required repositories.